 Katherine Dogterom always dreamed of starting her own business, the problem was she didn't know what to do.
 Then, in early 2019 an idea started to form after visiting her favourite stores.
 While many promoted their healthy or ethically sourced items, they were still packaged in many layers of plastic.
 And she often missed weekend farmers markets while out hiking which were the source of the local products she purchased.

 After running through various ideas of how to best help both the environment and her longing to get back to small town living the basis of Jar'd was born.
-Late 2019 saw Katherine and her partner Eric re-locate to a farmstead outside Leduc, the move prompted by Eric's job with the Edmonton Fire Department and Katie's desire to live in the country.
+Late 2019 saw Katherine and her partner Eric re-locate to a farmstead outside Leduc, the move prompted by Eric's job with the Edmonton Fire Department and Katherine's desire to live in the country.
 They chose Leduc as the perfect balance of a small town feel with all the amenities of the city.
 Outside of the store you'll find Katherine and Eric working on planting an orchard, taking care of their animals, and trying to get out to the mountains as often as possible.

 To provide a comfortable, enjoyable shopping experience where you can trust that each product has been sourced responsibly in how it was made and packaged.